syncfusion-content/wpf-docs/wpf/SfChart/Legend.md

 ## Checkbox

 Used to view or collapse the associated series.
-By default, the CheckboxVisibilty is *Collapsed*.
+By default, the CheckboxVisibility is *Collapsed*.

-We can enable it by using the [`CheckBoxVisibilty`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartLegend~CheckBoxVisibility.html) property as in below code example:
+We can enable it by using the [`CheckBoxVisibility`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartLegend~CheckBoxVisibility.html) property as in below code example:

 {% highlight xml %}